okfde/infra/ansible-piwik/README.md

 First, on a fresh Ubuntu Installation, it will copy the public ssh key and enable root ssh access.

-run "1_access/run.sh" & enter the server user password
+execute "run.sh" in "1_access" & enter the server user password

 Second, connection will be made with this key and the password login will be disabled.